-For example, travel, communication and shopping are all accessible and user-friendly.
+For example, travel, communication, and shopping are all accessible and user-friendly.
 But they weren’t always.
 Cellphones and highways didn’t even exist 60 years ago.
 And the companies that make the products we all love so much continue to develop their products to make them the best they can be.

 When it comes to inventing devices and services to improve the way humans live, mankind is remarkable.
 Many inventions that have completely altered the way we live were the products of one brilliant mind, or a few; however, it takes the entire world to make a product the best it can be.

-Whatever type of scale you imagine, would you ever guess that weighing scales have existed for almost as long as modern civilization?
+Whatever type of scale you imagine, would you ever guess that weighing devices have existed for almost as long as a modern civilization?
 And they are still evolving today, accounting for portable balance and harsh environments.

 The First Weighing Scale: The Balance Scale

 Ancient Egyptians invented the first scale in about 3100 B.C.
 At the time, Egypt used a monetary system for trading goods, but they did not use coins.
-Instead, they assigned values to different types of metals, including: gold, silver and copper.
+Instead, they assigned values to different types of metals, including gold, silver, and copper.
 As local and foreign trade grew, Egyptian society needed a tool that could measure the value of goods.

 In 3100 B.C., this scale would have been made from naturally found materials, such as wood and metal.
 Goods would have been placed on one pan and standard weights put onto the other.
-To determine the weight of the goods, one person would have to adjust the weight of the goods and the weight of the standard weights until both pans were even.
+To confirm the weight of the goods, one person would have to adjust the weight of the goods and the weight of the standard weights until both pans were even.

 Although this scale was probably extremely inaccurate, it ultimately improved the efficiency of valuing objects that were tough to measure.